Enamorada de Ti: Quintanilla family project

 In 2008, Selena's brother and former principal record producer A.B.
 Quintanilla III, known as A.B., was planning to quit music and leave the Kumbia All Starz, the successor of Kumbia Kings.
 Their father and manager, Abraham Quintanilla, Jr., told A.B. that he did not want him to quit music, saying that his dream was that his children would continue in the music industry and never give up.
 In 2009, after performing to an enthusiastic crowd in Bolivia, A.B. decided to continue recording music.

-A.B. and Abraham then planned to release an album featuring Selena, who was murdered in 1995 by her "friend" and ex-employee Yolanda Saldivar.
+A.B. and Abraham then planned to release an album featuring Selena, who was murdered in 1995 by her ex-employee Yolanda Saldivar.
 Their aim was to update Selena's music for the modern music industry.
 They intended to take vocals from five previously unreleased songs that Selena had recorded before signing a recording contract with Capitol Latin (then EMI Latin) in 1989.
 The vocals would then be combined into new songs to create a full-length album, as if Selena were still alive.

 They announced their forthcoming project in the Spanish media, stating that they were choosing ten songs for the album and that it would be released in the fall of 2011 or early in 2012.
 In the end they created several more songs than they had planned.
 When asked if the album might be released in March 2012, marking the 17th anniversary of Selena's death, Abraham said that it was a possibility.
 Many media outlets called it a remix album.
 Abraham told the press that it would be released in five volumes, with ten tracks on each.

 The projected album was to include five previously unreleased a cappella songs, which were remastered and remixed.
 Some of the songs in the album were to be duets with Tejano artists, who donated their time to record new tracks featuring Selena.
 The song "Soy Amiga" ("I'm A Friend"), which first appeared in 1986 on Selena's third LP record, Alpha, was transformed from a Spanish ballad into a modern cumbia recording.
 The album's central themes would be Abraham's influence on his children's love of music, and bringing Selena's music "back to life".
 Abraham began negotiating with Capitol Latin to help distribute and market the album throughout the United States.